fsoyer/auditOracleHTML/README.md

 * 09/2018 ajout des informations sur la Flash recovery area
 * 2019-2020 some display and format improvements here and there.
 * 10/2020 v3.4 script modification to be launched by a normal user instead of SYSTEM
-* 11/2020 tablespace name and table name in variables for audit historic
+* 11/2020 put tablespace name and table name in sqlplus variables for audit history table and tablespace
 * 12/2020 add min/max/avg cpu usage
-  replace "&" as define character by "~", as & is used for HTML formatting code cleaning
+  replace "&" as define character for whole script by "~", as "&" is used for HTML formatting some code cleaning add the ability to change the audit table name and its tablespace variable values on command line